D.C.-area temperatures charge to record highs amid spiking tree pollen

-Through 3 p.m., temperatures at all three D.C.-area airports had seen temperatures reach the upper 70s, topping previous records at Dulles and in Baltimore:
+Through 4:30 p.m., temperatures at all three D.C. area airports had risen to 79 degrees, topping previous records:

-- Reagan National had hit at least 78 degrees, tying the March 11 record from 1967
+- Reagan National Airport broke the March 11 record of 78 from 1967.

-Thursday marked the third straight day of 70-degree weather in the region and a fourth is possible on Friday.
+Thursday marked the third-straight day of 70-degree weather in the region, and a fourth is possible Friday.

 The surging temperatures caused tree pollen levels to spike.
 “With the above average temperatures near 70 degrees and sunshine the last several days, our early flowering tree species have released an abundance,” wrote Susan Kosisky, chief of the U.S. Army Centralized Allergen Extract Lab in Silver Spring, Md., in an email.